olwalgeorge/olwalgeorge/README.md

 ## Current Focus

-- 🎓 Pursuing dual degrees in Computer Science and Web Development
+- 🎓 Pursuing dual Bachelor's degrees: Data Science and Software Development
 - 🤖 Exploring Generative AI and its applications in software development
 - 🌱 Contributing to open-source projects and collaborative development
 - 💼 Seeking opportunities to join innovative teams working on cutting-edge technology